 At the opposite end of the scale from Civil Engineering, Chemical Engineering combines Engineering principles with know-how from Chemistry, Physics, and Biology to produce new, useful materials on a commercial scale.
 Chemical engineers generally work in laboratories, using meticulous experiments and mathematical models to not only develop new substances, but to determine how to produce them as safely, cheaply and efficiently as possible.

-Chemical Engineering is highly sought-after by a number of specialised, high-tech industries, such as microfabrication, biomolecule production, and oil refining.
+Students who have a degree in Chemical Engineering are highly sought-after by a number of specialised, high-tech industries, such as microfabrication, biomolecule production, and oil refining.
 If you’ve got a background in Biology or Chemistry, but you’re interested in figuring out commercial applications for those disciplines, then consider becoming a Chemical Engineer!

 To learn more about the career prospects for graduates in chemical engineering check out the MastersAvenue’s Global Degree and Career Survey (GDCS) ©.

-Computer and Software Engineers deal with the design, building and programming of computers.
-A subfield of Electronics, the importance and complexity of computers is such that these fields are frequently the subject of dedicated master’s degrees.
+Computer and Software Engineers deal with the design, building and programming of computers, developing both computer hardware and software.
+A subfield of Electronics, the importance and complexity of computers is such that these fields are frequently the subjects of dedicated master’s degrees.
 Computer Engineering operates at a similar scale to Chemical Engineering, but with many aspects of Electrical Engineering, while Software Engineers combine mathematical skill with a gift for languages.

 Ever thought of becoming a Computer or Software Engineer?
 If you’re great at logic puzzles, and love playing with computers, then maybe you should!